joemcbride/outlander-xamarin/README.md

 	* put &lt;command&gt;
 	* put collect rock
 * if () then
-	* Note that an equals comparison requires double ==, instead of just a single =
 	* if ( "%guild" == "Ranger" ) then goto WIN
 * else if ()
 * else